-In Japan, we conducted a trial survey of some of our secondary suppliers in FYE2021.
-Then, in FYE2022, we determined a five-year plan and specific targets for expanding the coverage of secondary suppliers.
-We plan to gradually expand the scope of the survey starting in FYE2023.
+In Japan, we determined a five-year plan and specific targets for expanding the coverage of secondary suppliers in FYE2022.
+We started implementing the plan in FYE2023 and will gradually expand the scope of the survey.

-In FYE2019, we conducted training for procurement departments at our factories in China.
-Lectures led by members of the head office procurement department provided information on the importance of responsible procurement and related social trends, enhancing the understanding of the company’s challenges under our Procurement Principles.
-In addition to that, personnel from local and head office procurement departments jointly visited supplier factories to provide on-the-job training and assist with aspects requiring improvement.
+We conducted training for procurement departments at our factories in China.
+Lectures led by members of the headquarters procurement department provided information on the importance of responsible procurement and related social trends, enhancing the understanding of the company’s challenges under our Procurement Principles.
+In addition to that, as part of the on-the-job training, personnel from local and the headquarters procurement departments jointly visited supplier factories to assist with aspects requiring improvement.

 Local staff commented on how the experience reinforced their understanding of the importance of responsible procurement, and inspired them to utilize insights gained through the training to help their suppliers with improvement activities.

 The procurement departments at factories outside Japan where the above training took place make their own plans and conduct their own independent follow-up activities such as supplier visits and support.

 We receive regular reports from our factories in China that experienced onsite training about their follow-up activities with suppliers, and we are seeing more examples of where those activities have led to concrete improvements in safety, disaster risk reduction, and other measures.
 We plan to further strengthen these follow-up activities and introduce them in other regions as well.